 Welcome your new team members in a way that makes them feel included in a culture of caring, so they can pay it forward with their clients.

-This handful of to-do items can make a difference as you bring new hires into the fold:
+This handful of onboarding best practices can make a difference as you bring new hires into the fold: